John 21: Verse 24

 This is the disciple who is bearing witness about these things, and who has written these things, and we know that his testimony is true.

 Verse 25

 And there are also many other things that Jesus did, which if they were written one by one, I suppose that even the world itself could not contain the books that would be written.
 Amen.

-It is unclear whether the beloved disciple is said to be the author of the gospel or if the author is claiming to be someone else recording the disciple’s testimony in John 21.
+Most scholars believe the verses claim the beloved disciple was the author of the gospel, though others argue the author is claiming to be someone else recording the disciple's testimony.
 Tom Thatcher argues that while the author of the final form of the text was not the beloved disciple, this observation does not entail reconstructions that put the author multiple stages or generations away from the disciple.
 Instead, he argues that the Fourth Evangelist was a companion of the beloved disciple who either wrote the gospel as dictated to him or used an earlier source attributed to the disciple shortly after his death.